zincbase/zincdb/docs/API Reference.md

 	* `storageMedium` (`"InMemory"`, `"OnDisk"`, `"IndexedDB"`, `"WebSQL"` or "SQLite", optional): Storage medium to use for local persistence.
 Defaults to "InMemory".
 	* `useWebWorker`(boolean, optional): Execute most operations in a web worker, if available.
 Defaults to `false`.
 	* `workerURI` (string, optional): A URI or relative script path to load the worker from.
 If not specified, the current `document` would be searched for a script tag with an `id` of `zincdb` and its `src` attribute would be used.
-	* `verifyServerCertificate` (boolean, optional). verify the server's TLS certificate.
+	* `verifyServerCertificate` (boolean, optional).
+Verify the server's TLS certificate.
 This is only applicable when running in Node.js.
 Defaults to `true`.
+	* `sqliteStorageDirectory` (string, optional).
+A storage directory for SQLite databases.
+This is only applicable when running in Node.js and `storageMedium` is set to `"SQLite"` or `"OnDisk"`.

 **Return value**: